 Aftermarket Electric Vehicle (EV) Conversion Regulations

 Any motor vehicle, other than a motorcycle, that has been modified to replace the internal combustion engine with an electric propulsion system must be titled by and registered with the Virginia Department of Motor Vehicles (DMV) as a converted EV.
 DMV converted EV registration requires certification by a certified Virginia safety inspector that the conversion to electric propulsion is complete and proof that the vehicle has passed a Virginia safety inspection.
-Effective July 1, 2013, the inspector may charge a fee, not to exceed $40, in addition to any fee imposed for Virginia safety inspection.
+The inspector may charge a fee, not to exceed $40, in addition to any fee imposed for Virginia safety inspection.

 Converted EVs must be equipped with special equipment, including high voltage cables, a temperature monitoring system for traction batteries other than lead acid batteries, and labeling on three sides of the vehicle identifying it as "Converted Electric."
 For more information, see the DMV Titling a Converted EV website.
 (Reference Virginia Code 46.2-602.3, 46.2-625, and 46.2-1001.1)